 Whereas most retail banks — distinct from investment firms like Fidelity and Schwab — are “pushing products” on seniors without fully understanding their wants, needs and circumstances, the vision is for Second Act to provide expert “navigation” while also offering products that are more tailored for this demographic.

 The initial product is a bridge loan at attractive rates to help people move into senior living communities — and already, providers representing over 1,000 communities are interested in working with Second Act, Papasavvas said.

 Papasavvas left Elderlife in 2012, and went on to become vice president of finance for McLean, Virginia-based memory care provider Artis Senior Living from 2014 until last December.
 During all that time, he was engaging in “reflection and rumination” about how banks interact with the growing cohort of retirees and near-retirees, and the potential for a better alternative.

-That loan product will provide bridge financing to enable older adults to move into senior living while their single-family home is still on the market.
+Second Act plans to focus first on a home equity line of credit loan product that will provide bridge financing to enable older adults to move into senior living while their single-family home is still on the market.
 For a smaller senior living rental community, the loans will run at an interest rate of around prime +2.99%, with a one-time 2.0% origination fee.
 Papasavvas is confident that this stacks up very favorably compared to other, similar products available.

 For an 80-bed assisted living community, Papasavvas anticipates that three to five families per year would need this type of financing.
 By facilitating these move-ins, Second Act could help these communities boost occupancy by 3% to 4%.
 Given these numbers, it’s not surprising that initial interest from the provider community has been strong, he said.